Is any LPS mapping data available under the Open Government Licence (OGL)?

 Because LPS generates income from the licensed re-use of its data to cover the costs relating to the upkeep of LPS mapping data.
-This is done under a Delegation of Authority (DoA) from Her Majesty’s Stationary Office (HMSO).
+This is done under a Delegation of Authority (DoA) from the Keeper of Public Records.

 Can a signatory to the Northern Ireland Mapping Agreement (NIMA) share LPS derived data with other NIMA signatories?